eatleadcobra/WWX/README.md

 - Each mission should have an overrides file created (see ./Overrides for examples for a few missions) to define the parameters of the mission and what features are enabled or disabled in a mission.
 The overrides file is also where the platoons and companies are defined.

 # List of required zones to create a mission:
+## Battle Positions
+The front line is now defined with several zones called "battle positions" that units will fight to capture.
+You can have any number of BPs between 1 and 20 (this is set in DF_battlecontroller.lua in ./Plugins).
+The zones are named "BP-1", "BP-2", etc.

 ## Spawning Zones
 These zones are all required in the mission for frontline units, artillery, and depots to spawn.

 DFS.spawnNames = {
 [1] = {